alenakhineika/color-of-berlin-palette/README.md

 ## Run the project

-Start the server and the client at `http://localhost:3000/`:
+Build and start the project at `http://localhost:3000/`:

 ```
+> npm run build
-> npm run start
+> npm start
 ```

 ## Features